DigHis2020/weekFive/notes.md

 Inkscape

-Mac controls seem to be a bit shaky. edit text boxes once when you make them, hard to fix them after that stretching textboxes changes letter size
+Mac controls seem to be a bit shaky. edit text boxes once when you make them, hard to fix them after that. stretching textboxes changes letter size

+https://inkscape.org/learn/tutorials/ this leads to multiple in date tutorials